dababiyoda/DALEOBANKS/replit.md

 DaLeoBanks is a production-grade, self-evolving AI agent that operates 24/7 on Twitter/X with autonomous decision-making capabilities.
 The system implements a sophisticated "digital life architecture" with values, drives, plans, memory, reflection, analytics, and continuous optimization using multi-armed bandit algorithms.

+**Recent Persona Update (July 30, 2025)**: The persona has been updated to focus on provoking thought, challenging systemic issues, and inspiring critical thinking while remaining kind and respectful to individuals.
+The agent now prioritizes disruptive topics like science, technology, politics, global progress, social issues, and global warming.

 ## User Preferences

 Preferred communication style: Simple, everyday language.